slawinski/slawinski-dev/blog/how-to-set-up-a-blog-with-headless-cms-using-gridsome-and-netlify.md

 It will spin up our project and open a port on localhost where we will be able to check it out.

 Ok, now we need some plugins.
 Thankfully Gridsome community provided us with a lot of very useful plugins.
-We need `@gridsome/source-filesystem` to access file system on our machine and `@gridsome/transformer-remark` to interpret that markdown we are gonna write our posts with.
+We need `@gridsome/source-filesystem` to access the file system on our machine and `@gridsome/transformer-remark` to interpret that markdown we are gonna write our posts with.

 ```bash
 npm install @gridsome/source-filesystem @gridsome/transformer-remark